Aikaterini-Pinelopi (Kitty) Kioskli studied for a master's degree in Psychology and Health at City, University of London, and graduated in 2016.

 What made you choose to study Psychology and Health?

 Psychology was always my desired field of study.
 After receiving my BSc in anthropology, I realised that it was time to get actively involved in the field of psychology.
-The School of Health Sciences at City, University of London, has a great reputation for its Psychology and Health course, which is an innovative and relatively unknown direction.
+The School of Health & Psychological Sciences at City, University of London, has a great reputation for its Psychology and Health course, which is an innovative and relatively unknown direction.
 After carefully researching the psychology aspects of the course, I decided that Psychology and Health was directly compatible with my needs and expectations.

 Why did you choose City?

 Besides its great history, City is a very well respected university worldwide.
 It is known for its excellent research work and offering quality education; that’s why I feel like completing a Master’s course at this university is one of my biggest achievements.